 Tiling can be a do-it-yourselfer’s dream since it only involves adhering material to a surface and waiting.
 Plus, it’s so cheap that if you make a mistake it’s no big deal.
 However, things can get a bit more complicated, especially if you have to build a new substrate.
 A lot of steps go into constructing a support system since you have to work around plumbing, appliances, outlets, pre-existing dimensions, and everything must still remain level, flush, and watertight.
 So, if building from scratch, think about hiring a contractor to do the dirty work.
 Also, tiling over an already-installed substrate causes its own dilemmas.
 Sometimes the areas are too big or not level.
 And you have to realize that putting another layer over a surface will raise it slightly, creating interference with sinks and appliances.
 Plus, you’re going to be dealing with grout work, which can be a taxing job if you’ve never done it before.
 So once again, call for reinforcements when needed.

-Need to find a pro for your tile countertop?Find Pros
+Ready to start your tile countertop?Find Pros

 The fun part about tile counters is their diversity.
 Though they’re all fairly inexpensive, easy to install, and appear sleek and chic, a lot can be done with them in terms of design.
 First, they can be placed on any surface to finish the look: walls, backsplashes, and even flooring.
 But for the actual counter space, many homeowners install tile counters in a seamless block style: it’s popular, uniform, and grout lines create an interesting lined design.
 However, why not have fun with it.
 Buy two different colors and make a checkerboard pattern.
 Invest in several distinctive shades and break them up into small pieces before you install: a shattered effect can be a real head-turner.
 Or maybe if your contractor is very skilled, they could even create a specific mosaic on the surface.
 Either way, these specialty designs take a lot of time and artistic ability, so make sure to hire someone you trust.
 If that person happens to be you, in order to prevent mistakes, make sure to practice on a separate piece of material or dry-fit them before gluing the overlay to the real thing.